 When it comes to famous European cuisine, Hungary probably isn’t the first country that comes to mind.
-Along with being largely underrated, it’s fare is often overshadowed by nearby neighbouring countries, or mistakenly overlooked altogether.
+Along with being largely underrated, its fare is often overshadowed by nearby neighbouring countries, or mistakenly overlooked altogether.

 But Hungarian food is so much more than just Goulash and paprika, although both are prominently featured.
 With influences from the Turks, Austrians, and Germans (amongst many others), Hungarian cuisine has evolved to include a unique complexity of flavours and an abundance of ingredients.

 Most dishes are notoriously heavy and deliciously rich, often cooked in lard and topped with cheese curd or sour cream.
 A few staple ingredients used in most recipes include pork or beef, cabbage, potatoes, and, of course, the most ubiquitous of all Hungarian ingredients: paprika.
-Ranging from spicy to smoky to sweet, this vibrant red spice dominates most dishes, and is used commonly as a condiment as well as a seasoning.
+Ranging from spicy to smoky to sweet, this vibrant red spice dominates most dishes and is used commonly as a condiment as well as a seasoning.

-Whether you’re travelling in Budapest or elsewhere in Hungary, the following foods are a delicious introduction to Hungarian cuisine:
+Whether you’re travelling in Budapest or elsewhere in Hungary, the following foods are a delicious introduction to Hungarian cuisine.

 Lángos is the ultimate Hungarian street food: flattened, deep-fried dough topped with savoury ingredients, such as sour cream and grated cheese or garlic butter, although sweet versions are popular as well.
 It’s flavourful toppings, crispy exterior, and soft chewy centre make for a really heavy (albeit delicious) snack.

+Another traditional food to try in Hungary is Chicken Paprikash.
 This popular and flavourful dish is made with chicken stewed in a creamy paprika sauce, sometimes topped with a dollop of sour cream, and often served alongside noodles or nokedli (Hungarian dumplings).
 The sauce is generally made with a sweet paprika, so it’s a great dish to sample if you’re sensitive to spice.

 Goulash is Hungary’s most well-known national dish, but traditional Hungarian Goulash is quite different from the variations you’ll find outside the country – it’s more of a soup than a stew.
 Primarily made with tender chunks of beef, vegetables, and plenty of paprika, with some versions including csipetke (hand-rolled pinched noodles).
 It’s hearty and comforting, with a distinct smoky, spicy-sweet flavour.